RedstoneTools/redstonetools-mod/CONTRIBUTING.md

 If you want to request a feature please create a new GitHub issue for it (make sure it hasn't been requested before) containing all the necessary details about the feature.

 # Contributions
 If you would like to work on this project by fixing bugs or adding features please ask to be assigned to the corresponding issue and create a pull request into the dev branch once you fixed the bug or added the feature and request a review from the person that assigned you.
+Please write clear commit messages and keep your commits small.
 Be prepared to make any additional changes if the reviewer asks for them.

 <br>